About John Clements…

 Good technology harnessed alongside real photography skills are a world away from pressing a few buttons and accepting what you get.

-Thousands have kindly been to our events over the decades now, so I guess there must be something to that.
+Thousands and thousands have kindly been to our events over the decades now.
+So I guess there must be something to that.
 Photography should not be a chore with the technical stuff stifling our creativity, just a vehicle to get there, and realise your vision and potential.

 Thank you for the amazing feedback we get about our events.
 These countless positive comments from people who have been on courses previously, are very much appreciated.
 Not just about the content, but also about our style.